Old Wives for New

 Old Wives for New is a 1918 American silent drama film directed by Cecil B. DeMille.
 It is based on the 1908 novel of the same title by David Graham Phillips.

 The initial release of the film was delayed for fear that local censors would take uncommon issue with some of the themes and scenes presented in the film, most notably "that it advocates divorce as the solution of irreparable marital difficulties."

 Art direction for the film was done by Wilfred Buckland and the film's costumes were designed by Alpharetta Hoffman.

 Plot

-As described in a film magazine, disgusted by the unattractive, slovenly appearance of his wife Sophy (Ashton), Charles Murdock (Dexter) goes on a long hunting trip.
-He meets Juliet Raeburn (Vidor), falls in love with her, and while telling her of his love, he reveals that he is a married man.
+As described in a film magazine, disgusted by the unattractive, slovenly appearance of his wife Sophy, Charles Murdock goes on a long hunting trip.
+He meets Juliet Raeburn, falls in love with her, and while telling her of his love, he reveals that he is a married man.
 Upon his return, his wife flies into a frenzy of jealousy.
-To forget, he goes out with his business partner Tom Berkeley (Roberts), meets Viola Hastings (Manon), who is being provided for by Berkeley, and another woman of the cafes.
+To forget, he goes out with his business partner Tom Berkeley, meets Viola Hastings, who is being provided for by Berkeley, and another woman of the cafes.
 Viola shoots Berkeley when she finds him in another woman's bedroom and Juliet Raeburn's name is connected to the scandal by a false report.
 Murdock, to protect Juliet, goes abroad with another woman.
 After his wife obtains a divorce, Juliet and Murdock meet in Venice, renew their friendship, and marry.